ziglang/zig/README.md

 # zig lang

-An experiment in writing a low-level programming language with the intent to replace C. Zig intends to be a small language, yet powerful enough to write optimal, readable, safe, and concise code to solve any computing problem.
+A system programming language intended to replace C.

+Zig intends to remain a small language, yet powerful enough to write optimal, readable, safe, and concise code to solve any computing problem.

 Porting a C project to Zig should be a pleasant experience - every C feature